 - A nominal amount of money in either Croatian Kuna or Euro

-We recommend that you review the banks in Croatia and particularly the ones in the city you live in, in order to make an informed decision.
+We recommend that you review the banks in Croatia and particularly the ones in the city you’ve chosen to live in, in order to make an informed decision.
 It will also be useful to check the requirements for setting up a bank account.
 This will save you a lot of time and will ultimately make the process a lot less stressful.

 The accommodation costs in Croatia